Lucas Gómez (footballer)

-Lucas Emanuel Gómez Benites (born 6 October 1987) is an Argentine footballer who plays for Liga Nacional club Antigua.
+Lucas Emanuel Gómez Benites (born 6 October 1987) is an Argentine professional footballer who plays as striker for Primera División club USAC.

 Club career

 On 30 January 2018, Neftchi Baku announced the signing of Gómez on a one-year contract.
 On 24 June 2018, Gómez was demoted to the Neftchi's reserve team, along with Mike Campaz, for the remainder of his contract.